 Uber/Golf Cart Rentals/Scooters

-There are a few Ubers in Tamarindo but don’t depend solely on Uber.
+There are a few Ubers in Tamarindo but don’t depend solely on Uber as they may take awhile if there are any available.
 Electric bikes are for rent by Hotel Portofino and there are golf carts to rent in the Auto Mercado plaza and from Earth Gear Golf Carts right in town.
-There is also a place that rents scooter and motorcycles by the skate park for around $40-60 USD a day.
+There is also a place that rents scooter and motorcycles by the skate park.

 Roads are mostly paved in Tamarindo.
 There are some back roads and small alleys where they are not though.
-See what Tamarindo town looks like in the video below!
+Also, the intersection to the back of Tamarindo is not paved and during rainy season, the pot holes can turn into mini craters so drive carefully.

 Parking